davehunt/davehunt.co.uk/_drafts/jenkins-pipeline-walkthrough.md

 Our pipelines don't currently target specific nodes, so they could run on master or any worker attached.
 I suspect this is something we're likely to change for some stages, most likely using [docker][].
-An example would be for running tests against specific versions of python.
+An example would be for running tests against specific versions of Python.

 ## Linting stage
-Before we run our tests we check that the code meets our linting standards.
+Before we run our tests, we check that the code meets our linting standards.
 For most of our projects this means running [flake8][] with any project specific overrides defined.
 As we're using [Tox][] to run this, the stage is pretty simple.
 We just un-stash the workspace, and execute the appropriate Tox